haddadsaid/grade-calculator/README.md

-A grade calculator with personalizaed needs to help through academic careers!
+A grade calculator with personalized needs to help through academic careers!